 Ascaris suum (and Trichuris spp. and occasionally other nematodes) can infect humans and it is closely linked and perhaps identical to Ascaris lumbricoides, the species infecting humans and primates.
 In principle also some ruminant GINs (e.g. H. contortus, T. circumcincta or Trichostrongylus spp.) can infect humans.
 However, this occurs only very rarely.

 Although unlikely and difficult to study, the possibility that Ascaridia galli, like other closely related roundworms, is a zoonosis has never been investigated.

 No vectors for the most important species (some minor genera have insect vectors).

-The identification of wild-life as a potential reservoir of parasites, and their role in the spatial spread of parasites and resistance alleles; or, conversely, as refugia for drug-susceptible genotypes.Role of soil and earth worms as reservoir for larvae in respect with climatic changes
+The identification of wild-life as a potential reservoir of parasites, and their role in the spatial spread of parasites and resistance alleles; or, conversely, as refugia for drug-susceptible genotypes.Role of invertebrates such as beetles, soil and earth worms as reservoir for nematode larvae in respect with climatic changes.

-Eggs excreted by the host need first to develop to an infectious stage (free living L3 or L1/2/3 in ovo).
-The host is infected by oral ingestion of the infectious stages.Speed of development to the infectious stage is mainly determined by temperature and varies between a single to multiple weeks.
-Faeces act as egg/larvae reservoirs (large differences between cattle and small ruminants).
+Eggs excreted by the host need first to develop to an infectious stage (L3 that is free living or in ovo).
+The host is infected by oral ingestion.Speed of development to the infectious stage is mainly determined by temperature and varies between a single to multiple weeks.
+Faeces act as egg/larvae reservoirs (large differences between cattle and small ruminants as well as poultry).
 Moisture (rainfall) is important in facilitating the release of infective stages from the faeces onto pasture.
 Temperature and moisture also affect survival of infective stages and therefore pasture infectivity.

 Developing stages and adults.